eHarmony/manifestor/README.md

         <param-value>manifestor</param-value>
     </init-param>
 </servlet>

+Note that you will also need to wire the ApplicationInfoResource bean inside your application context XML, so that you can specify the implementation title from there (which you can get from the manifest file itself).
 ```

 Manifest files are generally located under *META-INF/MANIFEST.MF* in your artifact (JAR, WAR, EAR), however they do not contain